“For no one can do these signs that You do unless God is with him.” – John 3:2b (LSB)

 Recently, as I was in my home office studying John 9:13-16, I was taken aback at the blindness of the Pharisees who, upon hearing that Jesus had healed a blind man (John 9:13) — from the formerly blind man himself (John 9:15) — complained only that Jesus has dared to perform such a fete on the Sabbath (John 9:16).

 What hardened hearts the Pharisees had (John 9:41)!
-If you’re suddenly able to see, after being blind literally all your life, what should anyone care what day of the week it was that such an unexpected and miraculous gift was bestowed?
+If you’re suddenly able to see, after being blind literally all your life, why should anyone care, Pharisee or not, what day of the week it was that such a miraculous and beneficent gift was bestowed upon you?

-To be so obdurately tethered to the Law as to ignore the literal eye-witness testimony of something that was humanly impossible is, frankly, astounding!
+To be so obdurately tethered to the Law as to willfully ignore the literal eye-witness testimony of something the Pharisees knew was humanly impossible is, frankly, astounding!
 It is no wonder, then, that Jesus would so severely admonish the Pharisees, saying, “For judgment I came into this world, so that those who do not see may see, and that those who see may become blind” (John 9:39).

-Nevertheless, despite their self-righteous incredulity, the one thing for which I do give the Pharisees credit is that they at least appeared to have understood that no sinful person could ever have done what Jesus did by restoring sight to a man who was congenitally blind.
-That the Pharisees knew this is affirmed by their having posited the following rhetorical question in John 9:16, “How can a sinful man do such signs?” [emphasis added]
+But despite their self-righteous incredulity, there is one thing for which I do give the Pharisees credit and it is this: they at least appeared to have understood that no sinful person could have done what Jesus did in restoring sight to a man who was indisputably and unarguably congenitally blind.
+That much is affirmed by the Pharisees pondering among themselves this profound question in John 9:16, “How can a sinful man do such signs?”

-Indeed, how can a sinful man do such signs?
-The answer, of course, is that no sinful man could do such signs.
+Indeed, how can a sinful man – any sinful person – do such signs?
+The answer to that question, of course, is that no sinful man can do such signs.

 Even the recalcitrant Pharisees knew that.